Explains the service mapping automation feature in ShipStation. Includes what it is the various ways to create a service

-Service Mapping is used to set the shipping service and package type in ShipStation based on the shipping option your customer chose during their checkout.
-This selection imports into ShipStation as the Requested Service.
+Use Service Mapping to automatically set the shipping service and package type in ShipStation based on your customer's choice of shipping option during their checkout.
+This selection imports into ShipStation as the value for Requested Service.

-Service Mapping is the second step of the automated processes in ShipStation, applying after all product automation but before any automation rules.
+As the second of the automated processes in ShipStation, Service Mapping will apply after all product automation but before any automation rules.

 Service Mapping is store-specific.
 If you have multiple stores connected to ShipStation, you'll need to map the Requested Service values for all stores you wish to use Service Mapping with.